experimentarium/times/docs/part-1/02-basic-structure.md

 then takes care of interpolating and extrapolating the data for the *periods* chosen by the modeler for a particular model run.
 TIMES offers a particularly rich range of interpolation/extrapolation modes adapted to each type of data and freely overridden by the user.
-Section 3.1.1of Part II discusses this feature.
+Section 3.1.1 of Part II discusses this feature.

 These two features combine to make a change in the definition of periods